Vimala Wijewardene

-Vimala Wijewardene (Vimala; née Silva; 7 August 1908 - 27 January 1994) was a Ceylonese politician and the country's first female cabinet minister.
+Vimala Wijewardene (Vimala; née Silva; 7 August 1908 - 27 January 1994) was a Sri Lankan politician and the country's first female cabinet minister.

 Marriage and family

-Following the death of her older sister, Vimala married her sister's widower Don Charles Wijewardene (1892-1956) at age eighteen.
+Following the death of her older sister, Vimala married her sister's widower Don Charles Wijewardene (1892-1956) at age sixteen.
 He was the fifth son of Don Philip Tudugala Wijewardene; a timber merchant of Sedavatta and Helena Dep (née Weerasinghe) and the younger brother of newspaper magnate Don Richard.
 They had three children; Ananda, Padmini, and Rukmini.

 Don Charles helped unite the Sangha in support of the restoration of independence in Ceylon.
 He was responsible for compiling the book Dharma Vijaya (Triumph of Righteousness) or The Revolt in the Temple.
 Published in English in 1953, the book brought accolades from all parts of the world.
 It acknowledged the ugliness of colonial rule, the sublime nature of Buddhism, and the values it imparted.
 His mother, Helena was responsible for arranging the financing of the restoration of the Kelaniya Raja Maha Vihara.
 His brother Don Walter was entrusted with the restoration of the Kelaniya Temple.
 Due to his untimely death, Don Charles took over the affairs until its completion.
 He was the patron of Thalevala Vijitha (Dhammarakkitha), who later became the chief incumbent after the demise of his predecessor Mapitigama Buddharakkita.